-As lawyers in Charleston, we’re involved in depositions in family court cases, personal injury claims, and many more types of cases.
+As a criminal lawyer in Charleston, SC, we’re involved in depositions in family court cases, personal injury claims, and many more types of cases.
 In a previous post, “Surviving a Deposition – A Witness’s Guide,” we examined how to “survive” the questions asked during a deposition.
 In this post, we examine the procedure you must follow if you receive notice that your deposition is going to be taken in South Carolina.

 What is a deposition?